-In accordance with Regents' policies (8.3.5.2) each college making such assignments shall have written procedures to
+In accordance with Board of Regents Policy Manual, Section 8.3.5.2, each college making such assignments shall have written procedures to

-- a) Provide appropriate training to support and enhance each individual's teaching effectiveness, - b) Conduct regular assessments, based on written procedures and including results of student and faculty evaluations. - of each individual's teaching effectiveness and performance, and - c) Assess competency in English and, if needed, provide for training in English language proficiency.
+- a) Provide appropriate training to support and enhance each individual's teaching effectiveness, - b) Conduct regular assessments, based on written procedures and including results of student and faculty evaluations, - of each individual's teaching effectiveness and performance, and - c) Assess competency in English and, if needed, provide for training in English language proficiency.

-4.3 Academic Program Review
+4.4 Academic Program Review

-The Policy Manual of the Board of Regents Section 3.6.3.
+Board of Regents Policy Manual, Section 3.6.3.